-Item No. 3c
+Item No. 4

-BFPC previously approved / recommended a series of other motions related to the budget at its February 27, 2020 meeting, as follows: Approved by BFPC with delegated authority of the Board of Governors mandatory non-instructional fees meal plan rates increases of 5% to residence rates Recommended to the Board of Governors (to be considered on March 26, 2020) Tuition and Student Financial Aid Residence Rates for new lease terms and renewals
+Supplementary Notes and context The Board Finance and Property Committee previously approved / recommended a series of other motions related to the budget at their February 27, 2020 meeting, as follows: Approved by BFPC with delegated authority of the Board of Governors mandatory non-instructional fees meal plan rates increases of 5% to residence rates Recommended to the Board of Governors (to be considered on March 26, 2020) Tuition and Student Financial Aid Residence Rates for new lease terms and renewals None of these are under consideration at the March 25, 2020 BFPC meeting.